byronpendason/byronpendason.github.io/_posts/2026-08-19-reconstructing-the-anglosaxon-calendar-a-tutorial.md

 Today's blog post is one that I have been wanting to write for a while.
 In fact, it's one that was almost finished a while back when an OS update messed my system up so badly that I needed to do a complete reinstall.
 Using a rolling release of Linux that tries to be bleeding edge ain't always all sunshine and roses, you know.
 (Still worth it though!)

-Anyways, today I want to take you step by step through the process of manually reconstructing a year on the [Anglo-Saxon calendar](https://www.minewyrtruman.com/anglosaxoncalendar).
+Anyway, today I want to take you step by step through the process of manually reconstructing a year on the [Anglo-Saxon calendar](https://www.minewyrtruman.com/anglosaxoncalendar).
 For this process, let's do next year, 2027.

 I will not be going through the theory behind the calendar much, because I've discussed it much more in depth in other places on this website.